MIRA-KUMAR/Leetcode-Learning/README.md

 Find the node in the BST that the node's value equals val and return the subtree rooted with that node.
 If such a node does not exist, return null.

+# LeetCode 703.
+Kth Largest Element in a Stream

+Design a class to find the kth largest element in a stream.
+Note that it is the kth largest element in the sorted order, not the kth distinct element.

+Implement KthLargest class:

+    KthLargest(int k, int[] nums) Initializes the object with the integer k and the stream of integers nums. int add(int val) Appends the integer val to the stream and returns the element representing the kth largest element in the stream.

 # LeetCode 705.
 Design HashSet

 Design a HashSet without using any built-in hash table libraries.